 Whatever the case, the science is clear: When children are exposed to high levels of blue light at night, their melatonin levels—which promote sleep, and under normal circumstances kick in when the sun sets—are dampened in their bodies.
-Rising melatonin makes it much harder for children (or anyone) to get to sleep—and much harder for us all to stay asleep.
+Decreasing melatonin makes it much harder for children (or anyone) to get to sleep—and much harder for us all to stay asleep.

 That’s why it’s so important to keep blue light from our sleep environments.

 “But the lamp I have emits yellow light!”

 To the naked eye, it may appear that your bedside lamp emits yellow light.
 But in truth, all artificial lights emit some form of blue light—except the red light.

 Light is made up of different wavelengths which correspond to different colors.
 You know this already; just think about rainbows.

 Sunlight has a high proportion of blue light, which signals to our bodies that it’s time to wake up.
 In the evening, the blue light in the sun decreases and the amount of red light rises (which is why sunsets are usually pink, orange, or red).
 This decrease in blue light and increase in red light tells our bodies it’s time to get ready for sleep.

 This is how light instructs our circadian rhythm.